MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/conferencing-0/pin-less-meeting-join.md

 ---

 # Configure PIN-less meeting join in Skype for Business Server
-[]

 **Summary:** Learn how to configure the PIN-less meeting join option in Skype for Business Server 2015.

-When a dial-in caller attempts to join a meeting, the Conference Auto Attendant (CAA) service places the caller in a holding pen that is different from the Lobby--if a presenter is not already on a call, and the dial-in caller has not entered a leader PIN.
+When a dial-in caller attempts to join a meeting, the Conference Auto Attendant (CAA) service places the caller in a holding pen that is different from the Lobby &#x2014; if a presenter is not already on a call, and the dial-in caller has not entered a leader PIN.
 The PIN-less meeting join option allows dial-in callers to join a meeting without entering a leader PIN even if they are the first person on a call.

 Keep the following in mind when configuring this feature: